 Are Hosts Lying?

-As I’ve said before, the only way you stand any chance is to use a huge network which is extremely expensive.
-Cloudflare is one example of a company who has a mega-network and even they only offer advanced DDoS protection on their $200/month plan.
+As I’ve said before, the only way you stand any chance is to use a huge network which can incur additional costs.
+Cloudflare is one example of a company who has a mega-network and offers advanced DDoS protection on their $200/month plan.
+Another alternative popular alternative among WordPress users would be Sucuri who offers DDoS protection starting at $20/month.

 In light of this, it is extremely improbable that your $5/month shared service or even your $99/month VPS would offer any extensive DDoS protection that would thwart layer 7 or DNS amplification attacks which are among the most effective.

 The reason you can be pretty confident that good protection will cost you is that at the moment you can not fend off many DDoS attack types with software.
-It’s not a matter of being more clever than attackers and writing some genius firewall code that can stop DDoS traffic in its tracks but let proper traffic in.
+It’s not a matter of being more clever than attackers and writing some genius firewall code that can stop DDoS traffic in its tracks.
+It’s more about letting the proper traffic in.

 That being said, hosts can do a lot to protect against those DDoS types that can be halted with software, they can work together with security companies, help distributed networks with data and more.